-Support Glasgow Women’s Library as we celebrate our 30th year in 2021
+Support Glasgow Women’s Library as we celebrate our 30th year

 To mark our 30th birthday, we are pleased to launch a new fundraising initiative, Women on the Wall, to help us in our ongoing work towards building a sustainable, green future.